Neurofeedback to Improve Inattention and Impulse Control in Children and Teens

 Neurotransmitters can also be hormones that tell your brain to perform certain emotions and actions.
-Certain hormones associated with aggression and violent behaviors, such as testosterone, also could play a role especially in the control of male aggression.
+Certain hormones associated with aggression and violent behaviors, such as testosterone, also could play a role, especially in the control of male aggression.

-An example of how different disorders can affect certain genders would be that women (who normally have less testosterone hormones than men) might be predisposed to less aggressive types of impulse control disorders such as kleptomania (stealing items) while men may be predisposed to more violent and aggressive types such as pyromania (fire starting) and intermittent explosive disorder (aggressive rage).
+An example of how different disorders can affect certain genders would be that women (who normally have fewer testosterone hormones than men) might be predisposed to less aggressive types of impulse control disorders such as kleptomania (stealing items) while men may be predisposed to more violent and aggressive types such as pyromania (fire starting) and intermittent explosive disorder (aggressive rage).
 Studies have shown that family members of people with impulse control disorders have a higher rate of addiction and mood disorders as well.
 (4)

 So, as one can see, if nothing is done to correct the brain-based root cause, then the symptoms will continue and could potentially develop into bigger problems as the child ages and could further disrupt the family dynamics.
-This is where neurofeedback aims to help correct the root cause of these negative symptoms stemming from brainwave dysregulation to improve to the child’s optimal state.
+This is where neurofeedback aims to help correct the root cause of these negative symptoms stemming from brainwave dysregulation to improve the child’s optimal state.

 Quick Breakdown of how Neurofeedback Works:

 Neurofeedback targets the problem areas of the brain and reduces these unwanted symptoms by using repetitive positive reinforcement training to correct the deregulated brain wave patterns and make them more efficient.
 As the brain learns to retrain the neural pathways, the brain learns to remain calmer, and more focused and other benefits begin to emerge such as, behavioral problems reduced, memory improvement, and an increase in concentration.
 After consistent training, a child, teen or adult can regain control over the negative symptoms experienced and behaviors improve.